griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 The book takes the initial Java to Kotlin conversion that the Intellij IDEA can perform

-Kotlin support for simple stand-alone top level functions mean We are not in Java-land anymore but takes Us far enough into a [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/)
+**Terraforming Java** into Planet Kotlin - even support for simple stand-alone top level functions mean We are not in Java-land anymore but takes Us far enough into the [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/)

 To keep transforming or to "Kotlinate" on existing Kotlin code is also encouraged